Koi-Code-TF2/Koi-Config/README.md

 4. **HIGHLY RECOMMENDED - IMPORTANT**: Install Broesel Hud & the Broesel Hud Customizations.
 To do this:
+   - Prerequisites:
-   - Prerequisites: 1) have the "koi_custom" folder already installed.
-2) extract/open the Broesel Hud zip archive found in this repo.
+     1) Have the "koi_custom" folder already installed
+     2) Extract the Broesel Hud zip archive found in this repo.
+The version from this repo contains a few minor fixes and adjustments not present in the 'official' repo
    - After both above prerequisites are complete: Install the hud.
 From the main "Broesel Hud" folder inside the hud zip, there will be a "resource" and "scripts" folder.
 Drag both into the "koi_custom" folder.
 When prompted, choose to **replace the existing files** that have the same names so that the Broesel Hud files overwrite the existing ones.
    - Once Broesel Hud is installed, install the items in the "Broesel Hud Customizations" folder from the hud zip.
 Inside this folder there are numbered customization folders which are HIGHLY RECOMMENDED.
 To make the install process quick and easy, there is also an "ALL-QUICK" folder with all recommended customizations inside ready to be added.
 Drag the cooresponding "scripts", "materials", and "resource" folders into the "koi_custom" folder.
 Similarly to the previous step, choose to replace the existing files so that the customization files overwrite the existing ones.
    - NOTE 1: "tf_hud_target_id_disable_floating_health" needs to be set to "1" when using this hud. **It is already set to 1 by default in this config**.
 If you are NOT using Broesel Hud then it may be better to keep this on 0.
 It can be found in "koi_cfg/hud+ui.cfg" at the very top of the file, just in case.